 a This table lists selected coastal segments.
+It is not a complete inventory for the Central Coast region.
+All ocean waters, including ocean waters not listed above, have designated beneficial uses established by the Ocean Plan.
+The Ocean Plan defines ocean waters: territorial marine waters of the state as defined by California law to the extent these waters are outside of enclosed bays, estuaries, and coastal lagoons.
+If a discharge outside the territorial waters of the state could affect the quality of the waters of the state, the discharge may be regulated to ensure no violation of the Ocean Plan will occur in ocean waters.

-It is not a complete inventory for the Central Coast Region.
-Unlisted water bodies have implied beneficial use designations for protection of both recreation and aquatic life. b Elkhorn Slough has been designated an ecological reserve by the California Department of Fish and Wildlife, and recognized as a National Estuary Sanctuary by the Federal Government.
+b Elkhorn Slough has been designated an ecological reserve by the California Department of Fish and Wildlife and recognized as a National Estuary Sanctuary by the Federal Government.

-c Clamming is an existing beneficial use in the North Harbor and on the south side of the entrance channel to Elkhorn Slough (north of the Pacific Gas and Electric Cooling Water Intake).
+c Clamming is an existing beneficial use (SHELL) in the North Harbor and on the south side of the entrance channel to Elkhorn Slough (north of the Pacific Gas and Electric Cooling Water Intake).
 Presently, no shellfishing use occurs south of the Pacific Gas and Electric Intake.

 Notes: